-Electric element heating hot water heaters are by far the most common sort of hot water systems in Australia and have been made here for over 100 years, the technology hasn’t changed much in this time, just different materials used with thicker and better insulation around the cylinders holding the temperature within for longer periods therefore having less heat loss equals slightly better efficiency from electric hot water systems manufactured prior to 2000.
+Electric hot water systems are by far the most common sort of hot water heaters in the Australian home.
+They have been made here in Australia for over 100 years,.
+The technology hasn’t changed much over this time, just different materials are used and with thicker and denser insulation around the storage cylinders, this holds the temperature within for longer periods of time, therefore having less heat loss equals slightly better efficiency from electric hot water systems manufactured prior to 2000.

 Working the same as a kettle with a heating element, they come in 3 different power ratings for the Queensland market, 1.8kw, 2.4kw and 3.6 kw (some areas have 4.8kw elements but few and far between in Queensland due to the draw of power required).
 This is the same throughout all brands like Rheem, Dux, Vulcan, AquaMAX, Rinnai electric hot water systems

 Having different size elements does not equal different energy ratings, for example a hot water heater with a 1.8kw element (1800 watts) will use half the power as a 3.6kw (3600 watt) element but will take twice as long to heat the same body of water to the same temperature.

 Electric hot water system are manufactured out of mild steel tanks that is vitreous enamel lined internally and protected by a sacrificial anode and stainless steel, They old copper style water heaters are no longer available